Muhnyx/PSRG_website/README.md

-# Photonic Systems Research Group @ Michigan State University
+# Photonic Systems Research Group

-Welcome to the **Photonic Systems Research Group (PSRG)** at Michigan State University!
+Welcome to the **Photonic Systems Research Group** at Michigan State University!
+Contributions needed and very welcome!
+Majority of needed contributions are text on the website and does not need much technical knowledge.
+Currently, majority of text I'm using is generative AI placeholders that make some sense and give some direction but are not worthy of publication.

 > **This repository and website are a work in progress.**
 > Content, code, and documentation are actively being updated.